 3. On the Installs page, select the "Install Editor" button in the top-right.

 4. The Install Unity Editor page should pop-up.
 From here, you should select which version of Unity you want to install and hit the "Install button".
-In general, we recommend installing the latest LTS.
+In general, we recommend installing the latest LTS version.

 5. The next step is to select the modules to install along with Unity.
 There are several options, including build supports for different platforms, language support, and so forth.
 You should select the modules most relevant to you, but note that you can install these later at anytime.